EfiGordon/burger-app/README.md

  used for logo and more
 ## hoc folder
- High Order Components - Components that wrap other components and add some functionality. (e.g Aux component)
+ High Order Components - Components that wrap other components and add some functionality. (e.g Aux component) There are two ways of doing that:
+ 1) <someHocComponent> <ContentComponent/> </someHocComponent>
+ 2) export default someHocComponent(ContentComponent)

+ When using the second approach the convention is to name the hoc file like this: With<HOC>Handler (e.g withErrorHandler)

  ### Notes
  ## CSS Modules